Welcome & Getting Started

 1. Inflict Damage Event

-- Triggers when the player receives damage from an entity.
+What it does: Triggers when the player takes damage from an entity.

 3. Level Up Event